arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/2-HiveMigration.md

     Make a note of the value of the **key1** key.

 1. Return to the SSH shell on the MapR virtual machine.

+1. Run the following command to create a folder named **exports** in HDFS.
+You'll use this folder to hold the data exported from the **flightinfo** table before transferring it to the HDInsight cluster.

+    ```bash
+    hdfs dfs -mkdir exports
+    ```

+1. Start the beeline utility

+    ```bash
+    beeline -n azureuser -u jdbc:hive2://localhost:10000/default
+    ```

-1. Start the hive utility, and run the following query:
+1. Run the following query using beeline:

     ```sql
-    SELECT MAX(timestamp) FROM flightinfo;
+    SELECT MAX(`timestamp`) FROM flightinfo;
     ```

     Make a note of the value returned.